Magnetic properties of an individual Magnetospirillum gryphiswaldense cell: Introduction

-None of these techniques, however, yield the magnetic hysteresis of an individual bacterium, from which magnetic properties such as coercivity, anisotropy, and switching behavior can be determined.
+The magnetic hysteresis of an individual bacterium, from which magnetic properties such as coercivity, anisotropy, and switching behavior can be determined, is challenging to measure due to the tiny magnetic moment of a single chain of magnetosomes~\cite{wasem_atomic_2015,orue_configuration_2018,marcano_magnetic_2022}.
 Knowledge of these properties is especially important for applications involving magnetic actuation or sensing.

-The challenge of such a measurement is to resolve the tiny magnetic moment of a single chain of magnetosomes.
-Dynamic cantilever magnetometry (DCM)~\cite{rossel_active_1996,harris_integrated_1999,stipe_magnetic_2001,gross_dynamic_2016}, which is a particularly sensitive form of torque magnetometry, provides a method for measuring the magnetism of nanometer-scale magnetic systems.
+Dynamic cantilever magnetometry (DCM)~\cite{rossel_active_1996, harris_integrated_1999, stipe_magnetic_2001, gross_dynamic_2016}, which is a particularly sensitive form of torque magnetometry, provides a method for measuring the magnetism of nanometer-scale magnetic systems.
 Gysin et al.\ first used DCM to measure the magnetic hysteresis of an ensemble of about 100 \textit{M. gryph.}, resulting in a magnetic moment of $5\cdot10^{-16}$~\si{\ampere\meter\squared}~\cite{gysin_magnetic_2011} per bacterium.
 A few years later, using a more sensitive cantilever, the same group managed to measure the hysteresis of an individual \textit{M. gryph.}~\cite{wasem_atomic_2015}, however, low signal-to-noise ratio precluded a detailed analysis of the measurements.

 By attaching a single \textit{M. gryph.\ }to an ultrasensitive SiN cantilever, we resolve its magnetic hysteresis via DCM.
 Furthermore, based on transmission electron microscopy (TEM) images, we create a micromagnetic model for the bacterium's chain of magnetosomes and compare it to DCM measurements.
-This comparison allows us to determine the likely progression of the magnetosomes' magnetic configurations as a function of applied field, as well as determining the remanent magnetization, effective anisotropy, and switching field of the bacterium.
-In measurements of ensembles, these properties of individual bacteria are obscured by inhomogeneity in the size, shape, and orientation of the chains of magnetosomes.
+This comparison allows us to determine the likely progression of the magnetosomes' magnetic configurations as a function of applied field, as well as determining components of the remanent magnetization, effective anisotropy, and switching field of the bacterium.
+In measurements of ensembles, the properties of individual bacteria are obscured by inhomogeneity in the size, shape, and orientation of the chains of magnetosomes.